 Conditions for academic performance are outlined in the Graduate Calendar in section 4.3.

 Semester/Cumulative GPA below 3.00

 Students are required to maintain a semester GPA of at least 3.00 for every semester of registration and a cumulative GPA of 3.00 for the duration of their program.
 One or more B- grades that result in a semester or cumulative GPA below 3.00 triggers a continuance review.
 An F grade also triggers a continuance review.
 Individual programs may set a higher requirement and failure to meet this established minimum will result in a continuance review.

 A student who fails to meet academic standards, or whose thesis, project, practicum, or comprehensive examination is not progressing satisfactorily can be required to undergo a continuance review.
 This is initiated by a second “needs improvement” or an “unsatisfactory” recommendation on a progress report approved by the Dean.

 Upon identification of a need for a continuance review, the Office of Graduate Administration will notify the student and the program.
-The supervisor (or Program Chair where no supervisor is assigned) will initiate a meeting with the student.
+The supervisor (or Program Coordinator or Program Chair where no supervisor is assigned) will initiate a meeting with the student.

 Notification of Decision

 The Dean will review the recommendation provided and holds final decision.
-Following the Dean's review, the student will receive a letter outlining the decision made and, if the student is permitted to continue, any conditions that must be met.
+Following the Dean's review, the student will receive a letter outlining the decision made and, if the student is permitted to continue, any and all continuance review conditions in the letter must be met.
 Conditions for continuation must be strictly adhered to and are reviewed regularly.
 This may mean that a student has a registration hold on their account and must contact the Office of Graduate Administration for permission to register.
 Failure to adhere to conditions of continuation can result in the immediate withdrawal of the student.
 If the Dean is requiring the student to withdraw, the withdraw will be effective immediately upon the Dean's decision.